Ultraviolet radiation in medicine, devices, indications, methods. The use of ultraviolet irradiation in children and adults

 - thyrotoxicosis.

-Integral sources using DRT (arc mercury tubular) lamps of various power:
+Integrated sources using DRT (mercury arc tube) lamps of various powers:

 - OKN-11M (DRT-230) - local irradiation